πŸ“Œ East Calder, City of Edinburgh

 β˜…β˜…β˜…β˜…

-When it comes to modern art, there are sculptures, galleries… and then there’s Jupiter Artland.
-Huge geometric landscapes, weeping stone girls, British rivers in bottles, boulders wedged amongst tree trunks… these are only a few of the quirky displays and exhibitions we were treated to on our 2013 visit.
-Art-themed destinations don’t get any more unique than this huge sculpture park around Bonnington House on the border between West Lothian and what’s technically the city of Edinburgh.
-Charles Jencks’ arresting Cells of Life landforms are the most eye catching part of the large site, but wandering around all the different artworks – both large and small – will fill at least a few hours.
+This extensive sculpture park features huge geometric landscapes, weeping stone girls, British rivers in bottles, boulders wedged amongst tree trunks… and dozens more quirky exhibits, centred on (private) Bonnington House on the border between West Lothian and Edinburgh.
+Charles Jencks’ grassy Cells of Life landforms are the most eye catching part of the large site, but wandering around all the different artworks – both large and small – will fill at least a few hours.
 And it’s worth lingering, because there aren’t many other places like it.

 🌍 Location